 Chances are, you know someone who is struggling with infertility.
 More than seven million people of childbearing age in the United States experience infertility.
 Yet, as a society, we are woefully uninformed about how to best provide emotional support for our loved ones during this painful time.

-As the couple moves into infertility treatments, the pain increases while the bank account depletes.
-The tests are invasive and embarrassing to both parties, and you feel like the doctor has taken over your bedroom.
+As the individual or couple moves into infertility treatments, the pain increases while the bank account depletes.
+The tests are invasive and embarrassing, and you feel like the doctor has taken over your bedroom.
 And for all of this discomfort, you pay a lot of money.

 - They will eventually conceive a baby.